Thriller (album): Reissues and catalog sales

-For one week beginning November 20, 2015, Google Play Music offered an exclusive free copy of the album to its users in the U.S. which included the 1981 demo of "Billie Jean" as an additional track.
+For one week beginning November 20, 2015, Google Play Music offered an exclusive free copy of the album to its users in the US which included the 1981 demo of "Billie Jean" as an additional track.
 On November 18, 2022, Sony Music released Thriller 40, a 40th-anniversary reissue of Thriller including a bonus disc containing outtakes from the original recording sessions.
+The 2022 reissue was followed by a 2023 documentary.